 If we want to reduce the physical burden that secrets have on us, we need to express them and get them “off our shoulders”.
 Research shows that writing about traumatic experiences or sharing things that we are ashamed of with others that we trust (or a professional such as a psychologist) really does unburden us and make us feel lighter and better going forward.

 Q: If your opening a new office or business, do you get the trendy but hard chairs or the traditional but soft chairs?

 The texture of materials matter.
-Soft or fluffy texture often helps people to relax more, be more flexible and feel more comfortable, whereas hard, rough or uncomfortable textures lead people to feeling more tense, rigid or uptight.
+Soft or fluffy texture often helps people to relax more, be more flexible and feel more comfortable, whereas hard, rough or uncomfortable textures lead people to feel more tense, rigid or uptight.

 Wooden, plastic or metal chairs may look great in a new restaurant, but may not be so good if it leads to the waiting staff being interpreted as less friendly.
 Even if the soft and comfy chairs are more expensive, the long-term benefits are likely to be worth it, especially with all of the internet reviews these days.
 It may just be the difference between a 4-star and a 5-star review.

 There are situations where you may want to be ‘hard’, such as a lawyer who needs to be assertive and firm to negotiate a tough deal.
 If that’s the case, bring out the impressively looking but terribly uncomfortable chairs.
 Also, turn up the air-conditioning, and offer them a glass of icy cold water (see #1).

 Q: Can the colour of a team’s uniform impact how many fouls referees call in a game of sport?